Above: A selection of images from Members.

 He has made several contributions to the

-Handbook series, and the photo here shows one of his HO scale loco sheds (Qunaba Mill).
+Handbook series, and the photo above shows one of his HO scale loco sheds (Qunaba Mill).
+His freelance HO

 Jay explained how he scratchbuilt his 7mm model of Moreton Mill's Coolum (B-B DH) using styrene in a